Meredith Garritsen is helping women achieve financial independence.

 Q. What personal lessons have you learned as an entrepreneur?

 A. I have learned that I cannot do everything on my own and that people who care want to help.
-I’m doing myself a favor by telling my staff how they can support me in realising my business goals.
+I’m doing myself a favour by telling my staff how they can support me in realizing my business goals.